PixelBotGeneralAccess/Pixel-bots-ANU/README.md

 ### Potential Cost
 The total budget for two teams of the Pixel Bots Project is around $30k ~ $40k.
-For our input team, we don't have significant cost.
+The input team has been granted $300 budget for working on integration with the output team.
+The email of budget application can be view [here](https://drive.google.com/drive/u/1/folders/1K_wjbPWELDtDg3B26GemB0hK_mUW_s09).

 ### Tools for software development (tentative)
 The software development tools depends on the board using on our robots.
 Here are some potential development tools for us to consider: